fastlane/docs/docs/actions/app_store_build_number.md

-> Returns the current build number of either the live or testflight version - it is useful for getting the build_number of the current or ready-for-sale app version, and it also works on non-live testflight version.
-If you need to handle more build-trains please see `latest_testflight_build_number`
+> Returns the current build number of either the live or testflight version - it is useful for getting the build_number of the current or ready-for-sale app version, and it also works on non-live testflight version.<br>If you need to handle more build-trains please see `latest_testflight_build_number`.

 app_store_build_number ||